simeononsecurity/simeononsecurity.ch/.clinerules/04-article-front-matter-and-media.md

 - `playlistid` — optional, to play within a playlist:
   `{{< youtube id="6XqYB1J1vQY" playlistid="PLBQ_gEkQNRZLSWCk7Z0PnwGVBhiKRBugw" >}}`
 - Optional `autoplay="true"`, `class`, `title`, `description`.
+- `enable="true"` explicitly renders this embed when the global YouTube privacy setting disables embeds.
+Leave the global setting unchanged.
+- `uploadDate` accepts a verified video publication timestamp.
+Omit it if unknown.
+- Players load on click by default. `autoload="true"` enables automatic iframe loading when the component enters the viewport.

 The shortcode uses the privacy-friendly `lite-youtube` web component and emits `VideoObject` / `LearningResource` schema, so a single video tag handles SEO and performance for you.